VENUS: A Strongly Lensed Clumpy Galaxy at $z\sim11-12$ behind the Galaxy Cluster MACS J0257.1-2325: Lens Models

 \subsection{Zitrin-Analytic (dPIE-PIEMD) Model}

 In this model we include 10 sets of multiply imaged systems, including multiple knots in the three multiply imaged systems $1,2,3$ from \citet{Zitrin2011}; the other less secure systems found by \citet{Zitrin2011} seem not to be true multiple image associations.
 Using MUSE data we determine the redshift of all three images of system $1$ to be $z_\mathrm{spec}=1.09$, which also spectroscopically confirms that all images are of the same system.
 We identify four new systems in JWST VENUS data, using also public data obtained by the SLICE program (PID: 5594; PI: Mahler): systems $(6,7,8)$ and the Misty Moons system.
 We do not include the third multiple image candidate (ID3) for this system and only use the two clearly identified images (ID1\&ID2) to constrain the model.
 Given its dropout nature, we set the redshift of the Misty Moons to be $z=12$ \footnote{Note that at this high source redshift the \emph{exact} redshift has a negligible effect of the relative Dls/Ds ratio and thus, model.}, and system 1 to $z=1.09$ and leave the redshifts of the other systems to be optimized by the model.
 The lens model is constructed using the so-called Zitrin-Analytic technique which is a revised version of the \citet{Zitrin2015} parametric method (see also \citealt{Pascale2022,Furtak2023} for more details).
 Cluster members are modeled as double Pseudo Isothermal Ellipsoids (dPIE; \citealt{Elıasdottir2007}) and the dark matter component of the cluster mass distribution is treated as a sum of diffused halos, modeled as Pseudo Isothermal Elliptical Mass Distributions (PIEMDs; e.g. \citealt{Keeton2001}).
 We find that one main dark matter halo centered on the main BCG but with the exact position free to move, is sufficient to well reproduce the lensing features in this cluster, but also add a second, smaller halo centered on the second BCG to improve its accuracy.
 We do not include here an external shear.
 The model reproduces all multiple images, with a $\chi^2$ of $9.4$ with 11 degrees-of-freedom (i.e. a reduced $\chi^2\simeq0.9$), and an rms of $0\farcs28$.
 For the minimization we first adopt a positional uncertainty of $0\farcs3$, but for the final error and $\chi^2$ calculation we adopt the more commonly used positional uncertainty of $0\farcs5$.
 For the Misty Moons, the model predicts three more images at RA,Dec : ($44.28487483$, $-23.43738994$), ($44.28650147$, $-23.43596856$), ($44.28569941$, $-23.42626713$).
-The calculated magnifications for ID1 and ID2 are $31^{+8}_{-1}$ and $35^{+2}_{-9}$, and for the other three predicted images they are $30.4^{+3.6}_{-0.8}$, $6.9^{+1.6}_{-0.5}$, and $2.1^{+0.1}_{-0.1}$.
-For the candidate of image ID3 in \ref{subsec:Glafic}, the calculated magnification is $12.7^{+2.8}_{-0.2}$.
+The calculated magnifications for ID1 and ID2 are $31^{+8}_{-1}$ and $35^{+2}_{-9}$, and for the other three predicted images they are $30.4^{+3.6}_{-0.8}$, $6.9^{+1.6}_{-0.5}$, and $2.1^{+0.1}_{-0.1}$, respectively.
+The third image at (RA, Dec)=($44.28487483$, $-23.43738994$) is a bit apart from the candidate for ID3, shown in Figure \ref{fig:Misty_Moons}, and the magnification factor is thus deviated from that for the candidate of ID3 predicted by the Glafic model (Section \ref{subsec:Glafic}).
+The magnification derived with the Zitrin-Analytic model at the position of the candidate of ID3 is $12.7^{+2.8}_{-0.2}$, which is comparable to that estimated with the Glafic model (Section \ref{subsec:Glafic}).